Struct ValidationStack

 §Returns

-• Returns Ok(_) with the former top-most ValidationStackEntry inside, if the stack had at least one element.
+• Returns Ok(_) with the former top-most ValidationStackEntry inside, if the stack had at least one element pushed after the current control block is entered.
+May also return Ok(ValidationStackEntry::Bottom) if make_unspecified is called within the current control block.

 §Returns